LYC127/LinC2R-30/README.md

 3. Use the dataset for translation experiments, whether with C2Rust, other tools, or custom approaches for C→Rust migration.

 ## 🎯 Research Value
-Provides a lightweight, modular kernel dataset, lowering experimental complexity.
+- Provides a **lightweight, modular kernel dataset**, lowering experimental complexity.

-Enables direct comparison between original C interfaces and Rust mappings.
+- Enables direct comparison between **original C interfaces** and **Rust mappings**.

-Serves as a benchmark for studying the general task of C→Rust translation.
+- Serves as a benchmark for studying the **general task of C→Rust translation**.

-Useful for evaluating or training LLM-based code translation models and compiler-assisted migration tools.
+- Useful for evaluating or training **LLM-based code translation models** and compiler-assisted migration tools.

 ## 📌 Notes
-The dataset includes selected small modules from the Linux kernel and follows the Linux kernel open-source license (GPL-2.0).
+- The dataset includes selected small modules from the Linux kernel and follows the Linux kernel open-source license (GPL-2.0).

-Intended for research and academic purposes only, not for production use.
+- Intended **for research and academic purposes only**, not for production use.